 That you may experience the powerlessness and poverty of a child

-And sing and dance in the love of God, who is Father, Son, & Holy Spirit
+And learn to sing and dance in the love of God, who is Father, Son, & Holy Spirit

 Bless you as you learn to sing and dance in the love of God – through the droughts, storms, and dark nights.